spencerwozniak/sample_website/README.md

 To start with, you can explore creative ideas for web design by browsing through examples and templates available on [FreeFrontend](https://freefrontend.com/css-code-examples/).
 This website offers a variety of CSS and HTML design examples that can serve as inspiration for styling and enhancing your own pages.

+Moreover, if you find a website you like, you can often **Inspect Element** on the page to find the HTML and CSS used.
+This might not be legal, but you can copy and paste the code into ChatGPT and ask it to design elements with a similar appearance.

 #### Key Design Tips:
 - **Add more images**: Modern websites heavily rely on visual content.
 Consider using high-quality images that complement your brand or purpose.
 These images can be used as page backgrounds, featured content, or within sections to break up text.
 - **Smooth scrolling and animations**: Implement subtle scroll animations, hover effects, and transitions to give the website a polished look.
 These effects create a more interactive and engaging user experience.